 Vladimir Franz was born on May 25, 1959, in Prague.
 Between 1978 and 1982 he studied at the Faculty of Law of Charles University, at the same time taking private painting lessons with the famous Czech painters Karel Souček and Andrej Bělocvetov, studying composition with Prof. Vladimir Sommer, history of art with Prof. Jaromír Homolka and history of music with Prof. Jaromír Kincl.
 In 1981-1984 he became co-founder, set designer, art designer and composer of the author’s Kytka Theatre.
 At the present time, he works as head of music dramatics at the Theatre Faculty of the Academy of Performing Arts.
 Until November 1999 he was also chairman of its Academic Senate.

-Since February 2014 he is an adviser to the Czech minister of culture Daniel Herman.
+From 2014 to 2017 he was an adviser to the Czech minister of culture Daniel Herman.

 He has composed some 150 songs and ballads, the folk suittes Mardi grass (Masopust, 1984) and Love and Death (Láska a smrt, 1985); music for the performances Construction of the Tower of Babel (Stavba Babylónské věže, 1994) and The Republic Celebrates its Birthday (Republika má narozeniny, 2006); music for the multimedia project Icaros Ascending (Ikarův vzestup, 1995); music for for radio plays Hamlet (2001), The Tempest (Bouře, 2002), and Achajove (2007).
 Furthemore, he has composed the chamber cantata The Cry of Spectres (Křik strašidel) to the same-name poem of a famous Czech poet and the Nobel Prize winner Jaroslav Seifert, the cantata for a mixed choir Tractatus Pads (based on the text of a medieval European peace agreement proposal and some parts of biblical Apocalypse).